la2050/archive/_projects/2014/play-with-music-platform-pwmp.md

    We want our kids in 2050 to be given (at least in their music classrooms) the tools to play & collaborate on positive creative projects, & be inspired by mentors that have succeeded in ways they admire.
 We want our students to then use these tools as a gateway to good jobs in LA.

    Music is not just an art form or a career path... at it’s core, it’s a platform for sharing, storytelling & playing together.
 That’s why music has almost always been at the heart of our communities.
 If every school in LA participated by 2050, our virtual music network would bridge socio-economic and physical distances, foster connection, & unite students across the city through creative play.
 Not only would this nourish our economy, but contribute significantly to a safer, more equitable and vibrant city.
-What will you do to implement this idea/project?: >- First, it’ll benefit Locke students, teachers & the Watts community.
+How will your idea/project help make LA the best place to connect today?
+In LA2050?: >- First, it’ll benefit Locke students, teachers & the Watts community.
   Post-pilot, it’ll grow to impact students & educators across LA, and eventually, any school with internet access.